purecloudlabs/json-schema-designer/readme.md

 * inputschema (optional) - an object containing the JSON Schema to load into the designer.
 * inputtranslation (optional) - an object containing translations for the strings within the designer.
 * viewmode (optional) - the view mode of the designer. options are "tabs", "columns" and "designerOnly" (default)
+* datatypes (optional) - list of datatypes that can be selected for each item except for root. default: ['string', 'number', 'integer', 'object', 'array', 'boolean', 'null', '$ref']
+* usedefinitions (optional) - boolean value that allows or disallows the adding of definitions to the json schema. (default: true)

 Note: all properties passed to the component will be stringified.